ni/systemlink-client-docs/examples/message/README.md

 ======================================

-This directory holds self-contained example projects for the SystemLink Message client API.
+This directory holds self-contained example projects for the SystemLink Message Client API.
 To make finding relevant examples easier, a summary of each one is listed below.

-Examples for other SystemLink client APIs are available in the [root examples directory](..).
+Examples for other SystemLink Client APIs are available in the [root examples directory](..).

 Running an Example